Michael Sheen: Other honours

+In popular culture

+In 2016, a Welsh band called Stay Voiceless sampled Sheen's 2015 NHS rally speech in Tredegar in their single "Those Kids Have No Idea Whatsoever Of What Went On At Stalingrad".

+In 2020, Tom Rosenthal released the song "Flourishing", which includes the lyrics "Send a note to Michael Sheen", and in the music video for the song, Rosenthal is seen writing a note to Michael Sheen.

+In June 2021, The Barry Horns released the bilingual single 'Cymru Rydd' for the UEFA Euro 2020, which "features a middle 8 vocal sample kindly permitted by Michael Sheen" from his 2017 Annual Raymond Williams Memorial Lecture.

+In 2022, a mural depicting Sheen appeared in his hometown of Port Talbot.
+After his father Meyrick Sheen died in May 2025, a tribute portrait of Meyrick was added next to him.

+In 2025, Australian musician Avalon Kane composed and released the song "Michael Sheen" featuring Stu Patterson on her album Dissension.
+In her interview with Earmilk, Kane said: "This song was written selfishly by me for Michael Sheen, one of the greatest actors of our time.
+He is so wickedly clever.
+I cannot get enough of him on the screen.
+One of my favourite franchises is Underworld, and he plays the best Wolf ever made.
+The sounds for Michael Sheen reflect the sexy undertones of Underworld and the unnatural.
+It was so much fun letting the sounds go into this gorgeous cinematic soundscape with Stu's amazing, modulated clarinet".

 List of performances

 In addition to theatre, film and television credits, Sheen has also appeared in many radio productions, particularly in the early years of his career.
 Notable radio play appearances include Strangers on a Train (1994) opposite Bill Nighy, The Importance of Being Earnest (1995) opposite Judi Dench, Romeo and Juliet (1997) opposite Kate Beckinsale, Troy (1998) and The Pretenders (2004) both opposite Paul Scofield.
 He has narrated six novels for BBC Radio 4 and Naxos AudioBooks: Crime and Punishment (1994), The Idiot (1995), The Picture of Dorian Gray (1995), A White Merc With Fins (1997), Salmon Fishing in the Yemen (2011) and The Ocean at the End of the Lane (2013).

 In 2010, he starred as a chess player in the music video for the Manic Street Preachers' single "(It's Not War) Just the End of Love", alongside actress Anna Friel.
 In 2020, Sheen played a man who discovered that his toaster is magical in the music video for the track "Corner Of My Sky" by Kelly Lee Owens featuring John Cale.